 We’re delighted to introduce our third progress report which provides an overview of the work we conducted in the first half-year of 2021.
 The report summarizes our accomplishments including authoring a technical report about our evaluation of the Windfall Clause policy and starting a collaboration with Professor Robert Trager to build a web app implementing an AI competition model.
 It also highlights the roadblocks we encountered as well as any updates to our strategy and future goals since our previous progress report.

 We’re happy to share our second progress report which summarizes the work we’ve been doing during the second half-year of 2020.
 In addition to elaborating on our accomplishments and roadblocks, the report also reflects any changes to our team, strategy, and future goals since our previous progress report.

 While implementing our model, we created a write-up in which we identify three foundational issues with scientific model implementations and describe how we address them: Reliability, composability, and sustainability.
 In addition to ensuring our model’s reproducibility and accuracy, we hope to provide a starting point for a technological foundation that enables others to create high-quality agent-based models.Read more

 December 9, 2020

 We’re proud to announce that we received a $74,000 grant from Jaan Tallinn (via SFF) to continue our research in 2021.
-Thanks to this contribution, we're looking forward to further advancing our research on improving cooperation in races toward transformative AI and making computational approaches less of a neglected topic in AI governance.
+Thanks to this contribution, we’re looking forward to further advancing our research on improving cooperation in competition for transformative AI and making computational approaches less of a neglected topic in AI governance.

 November 22, 2020